-The Village President and members of the Board of Trustees shall be the primary spokespersons of the Village on all official actions of the Village.
+The Village Manager, designated PIO, Village President, and members of the Board of Trustees shall be the primary spokespersons of the Village on all official actions of the Village.
 If they are not readily available, the Village Manager or an authorized designee shall be the primary spokesperson on all official matters of the Village.